68th Academy Awards: Winners and nominees

 The nominees for the 68th Academy Awards were announced on February 13, 1996, at 5:38 a.m.
-PST (13:38 UTC) at the Samuel Goldwyn Theater by president of the academy, and the music producer Quincy Jones.
+PST (13:38 UTC) at the Samuel Goldwyn Theater by Arthur Hiller, the president of the academy, and the music producer Quincy Jones.
 Braveheart led all nominees with ten nominations; Apollo 13 came in second with nine.

 The winners were announced during the awards ceremony on March 25, 1996.
 Braveheart was the ninth film to win Best Picture with no acting nominations.
 With her Best Supporting Actress win for Mighty Aphrodite, Mira Sorvino became the second consecutive actress to win the aforementioned category for a performance in a film directed by Woody Allen.
 Best Adapted Screenplay winner Emma Thompson was the first person to win Oscars for both acting and screenwriting.
 She had previously won Best Actress for her performance in the 1992 film Howards End.
 This was the first year since the 42nd Academy Awards—and last to date—that none of the acting winners appeared in Best Picture nominees.